 Is a current design trend making you want to get a new web design?

 Did you find a particular trendy website and now you are inspired to change your own site design?
-We think it is amazing you are out there looking at designs to give you inspiration.
+We think it is impressive you are out there looking at designs to give you inspiration.
 One thing to think about is how to not allow trends to dictate your decision.
 Trends come and go.
 Hero image carousels used to be all the rage, and for a while, they met some business needs.
-But after a while users, for the most part, felt completely overwhelmed by image carousels and usually scrolled past them.
+But after a while users, for the most part, felt entirely overwhelmed by image carousels and usually scrolled past them.
 The best design is the one that can tell your story with authenticity, impact, and conversion.
 Thinking outside of a trend is always best, as it will help you concentrate on what is most important:

 Your story.
 Your brand.
 Your goals.